Kenneth Craik

+Kenneth James William Craik (/kreɪk/; 1914 – 1945) was a Scottish philosopher and psychologist.
+A pioneer of cybernetics, he hypothesized that a human behaves basically as a servomechanism that controlled at discrete points in time.
+He influenced Warren McCulloch, who once recounted that Einstein considered The Nature of Explanation a great book.

 Life

-He was born in Edinburgh on 29 March 1914, the son of James Craik, a solicitor.
+He was born in Edinburgh on 29 March 1914, the son of James Bowstead Craik, an Edinburgh lawyer, and Marie Sylvia Craik (née Robson), a published novelist.
 The family lived at 13 Abercromby Place in Edinburgh's Second New Town (previously the home of William Trotter).
 He was educated at Edinburgh Academy then studied philosophy at the University of Edinburgh.
 He received his doctorate from Cambridge University in 1940.
 He then had a fellowship to St John's College, Cambridge in 1941, where he worked with Magdalen Dorothea Vernon and published papers with her about dark adaptation in 1941 and 1943.
 He was appointed to be the first director of the Medical Research Council's Cambridge-based Applied Psychology Unit in 1944.

 During the Second World War he served in the fire-fighting sections of the Civil Defence.
 Together with Gordon Butler Iles he made major advances on flight simulators for the RAF and did major studies on the effects of fatigue on pilots.

-He died at the age of 31 following an accident, where a car struck his bicycle on the Kings Parade in Cambridge on 7 May 1945.
+He died at the age of 31 following a crash, where a car struck his bicycle on the Kings Parade in Cambridge on 7 May 1945.
 He died in hospital on the following day: VE Day.
 He is buried in the northern section of Dean Cemetery.
 His parents Marie Sylvia Craik and James Craik were later buried with him.

 The Kenneth Craik Club (an interdisciplinary seminar series in the fields of sensory science and neurobiology) and the Craik-Marshall Building in Cambridge are named in tribute to Craik.
 The Kenneth Craik Research Award administered by St John's College was established in his memory in 1945.